-The wifi connection barely works, usually it doesn’t when we need it the most, for work and homework!
-The kitchen has an oven sitting on the countertop, yes the oven, the one that usually is in a protected area under the gas top!
-The tv doesn’t work, not sure what is the point of having one if it doesn’t work, plus there isn’t even a dvd to give us a chance to see movies.
+The wifi connection barely works, usually, it doesn’t when we need it the most, for work and homework!
+The kitchen has an oven sitting on the countertop.
+Yes, the oven, the one that usually is in a protected area under the gas top!
+The tv doesn’t work, not sure what is the point of having one if it doesn’t work.
+Plus there isn’t even a DVD to give us a chance to see movies.

 We rented an apartment in Bangkok, so we could finally cook at home, only to realize shortly after that the kitchen had only a microwave!

 Why do we keep on doing it?

-Often when we find ourselves in these frustrating times, where things aren’t exactly how we expected, there is a first moment when we feel like we cannot accept what is happening and we want to just leave (because it is unacceptable in our heads), then we look at our kids that have the ability to adapt to a new place right away and call it home after 5 minutes there (Luca included).
-That is when we start putting things into perspective…..we start analyzing what we can adapt to and what is a NO-NO.
+Often when we find ourselves in these frustrating times, where things aren’t exactly how we expected.
+There is a first moment when we feel like we cannot accept what is happening.
+We just want to leave, because it is unacceptable in our heads.
+However, we then look at our kids that have the ability to adapt to a new place right away and call it home after 5 minutes there (Luca included).
+That is when we start putting things into perspective.
+We start analyzing what we can adapt to and what is a NO-NO.

-We are paying for a service, a place to stay, so although we don’t want to ruin our time just thinking of what is not going right, we have to also respect ourselves and make sure we are respected as well.
+We are paying for a service, a place to stay.
+So although we don’t want to ruin our time just thinking of what is not going right, we have to also respect ourselves and make sure we are respected as well.